fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 glVertexArrayAttribBinding(vao, 2, 0);
 ```

-The version that takes in the VAO, [`glVertexArrayVertexBuffer`](http://docs.gl/gl4/glBindVertexBuffer), has an equivalent for binding the IBO: [`glVertexArrayElementBuffer`](http://docs.gl/gl4/glVertexArrayElementBuffer).
+The version that takes in the VAO for binding the VBO, [`glVertexArrayVertexBuffer`](http://docs.gl/gl4/glBindVertexBuffer), has an equivalent for the IBO: [`glVertexArrayElementBuffer`](http://docs.gl/gl4/glVertexArrayElementBuffer).

 All together this is how uploading an indexed model with *only* DSA should look: